simoninireland/simplicial/doc/glossary.rst

    basis
       The 0-simplices that lie at the "base" of a :term:`simplex`.
 A simplex of :term:`order` n has n 0-simplices in its basis.

+   boundary operator
+      A linear operator taking k-simplices to the their (k-1)-simplex faces.
+The boundary operator extends to sets (chains) of k-simplices, where it returns all the (k-1)-simplices in the total boundary.

    complex
       A collection of simplices.
 In `simplicial`, complexes are